 The One Minute Manager

 Overall, it's not a bad read.
-I like its simplistic view on what it feels is important to management.
+I like its simplistic view on what is important in management.
 The rules are simple to understand and confront important issues such as honest communication and setting SMART goals.
 More importantly, the concepts apply to interactions beyond the workplace as well.

 My only disagreement is the over-use of "good-bad-good" compliments, or the Sandwich Method.
 It's predictable and feels forced, like a formula.
 In some ways, it can feel disingenuous too, since you are forcing good compliments around a bad action.